Krozark/Ambiance-voice-assistant/README.md

 # Ambiance-voice-assistant
 The aim of this project is to create a assistant that auto trigger ambiance change controlling by voice.
-The current configuration is for French but you can easily change it to other languages by changing LANGUAGE and LANGUAGES_INFORMATION variables to conf.py
+The current configuration is for French but you can easily change it to other languages by changing language informations in data/ava.json

 # Installation